Michaelgwei86/kubernetes/Kubernetes/README.md

   DB_User: root
   DB_Password: password

-It is however not advisable to pass your secrets in plan text as if fdefeats the entire purpose.
+It is however not advisable to pass your secrets in plain text as if defeats the entire purpose.
-To convert the data from plaintext to an encoded format, on a linux system, use the
+To convert the data from plaintext to an encoded format, on a Linux system, use the

 echo -n 'mysql' | base64
 echo -n 'root' | base64